brownkat6/2020_FRC_Object_Detection/README.md

 Run in FRC
   https://docs.wpilib.org/en/latest/docs/software/examples-tutorials/machine-learning/inference.html
-  Follow the instructions in this page using the model.tar.gz file you previously created.
+  Follow the instructions in this page using the model.tar.gz file.
 The python script inference.py that you will need to upload the model can be found in this repository.